ChinaModernAppGroup/MSDA-Demo/k8s/README.md

 # Import the MSDA-K8S rpm package

-Follow the instructions to import the MSDA-K8S rpm package into BIG-IP.
+Follow the instructions in [msda-k8s](https://github.com/ChinaModernAppGroup/msda-k8s) to import the MSDA-K8S rpm package into BIG-IP.

 # Get the base64 format certificate for authentication